norsk-gjeldsinformasjon/api-docs/docs/reference/consent/scopes.md

 you, for example debt.unsecured.presentation.50 would prompt the user to consent to sharing their debt information for 50 days.

+The debt info can be collected any number of times using consents with an extended duration.

+!!! info "User visibility"
-The debt info can be collected any number of times using consents with an extended duration, but keep in mind that users can log into [www.norskgjeld.no](http://www.norskgjeld.no) and see every single time their consent has been used to collect debt info.
+    Users can log into [norskgjeld.no](http://www.norskgjeld.no) and see every time their consent has been used to collect debt info.

 ## Optional: openid scope